tijnhendrikson/DomainParserBundle/src/Resources/doc/validator-constraints.rst

 Validator Constraints
 =====================

-A validator constraint is provided, ``IsSuffixValid`` checks if a domain has a valid suffix (if the value isn't null or blank).
+A validator constraint is provided, ``IsSuffixValid`` checks if a domain or an URL has a valid suffix (if the value isn't null or blank).

 Basic Usage
 -----------